shiplu/Actions-CICD-kubernetes/PIPELINE.md

 ## Scripts
 There are some scripts used for build and deploy locally.
 Those are `build.sh`, `apply.sh`, and `deploy.sh`.
 These scripts uses `envvar.sh` to load some variable.
 Make sure you populate it before using any of deploy, build or apply scripts.

+## Setup and Run
+To configure it locally following steps to be compluted

+1. Make sure `gcloud` and `kubectl` is available and configured.
+Also `kubectl` should be configured to use `gcloud`'s credential
+1. Terraform backend should be configured (see `infra/terraform-backend.tf`).
+  - Take a look at the `Terraform Init` and `Terraform Plan` steps in the job `infra` in github action workflow file `integration.yml`
+  - It's also possible to configure it run in a different `workspace`
+1. For first time deployment
+  1. `build.sh` should be run.
+It'll build the application image and push it to container registry.
+  1. Get the image URI from the log.
+It'll be something like `gcr.io/.../backend:DDDDDD.DD.DD` where `D` is digit.
+  1.  run `apply.sh` with that tag as first argument.
+It'll the tag and any changes in the kubernetes files to the cluster
+1. For successive deployment of the application after source code is changed,
+  1. Run `build.sh` to build
+  1. Run `deploy.sh` to update only the backend image
+1. To apply changes in the cluster `apply.sh` should be run with the image tag.

 ## Security Concerns
 1. Google cloud credentials are saved as github secret.
 These are credential for a service account which is separated than local user (my own service account)
 1. Project id, backend bucket is also a secret so no one can guess where we are storing the terraform backend (as it's a public repo)